Body Mind Coaching, Dynamic Bodywork, Yoga and

 Online At-Home Training Programs that prepare your body for how capable you truly are.

-Riana Cox is a Licensed Massage Therapist and Yoga Teacher in Oakland County, Michigan.
+Riana Lowery is a Licensed Massage Therapist, Body Mind Coach and Yoga Teacher in Phoenix Arizona.
 She primarily uses Coaching The Body™ which utilizes techniques from traditional Thai massage as a means of efficiently treating trigger points in muscles and restoring normal motion across joints.
 She teaches Yoga classes such as Core Strength Vinyasa and Restorative Ganja Yoga Therapy.

 "Since 2000, I’ve consciously been on my own healing path, working to heal myself on all levels and following my intuition.
 Leading me to be a Facilitator of Healing (a.k.a. “healer”), and mentor for others.
 I am here to assist and educate you to stimulate your own healing.
 I specialize in, identifying and treating the often neglected source alongside the symptom.
 Focused on "deeper" methods and relieving the cause (the root) and not just the symptom, physically and emotionally.
 The most common culprit is a muscular imbalance brought on by stress, poor posture, or too much time sitting.
 By working WITH my clients and encouraging them to actively participate in their pain management program, I consistently deliver measurable results in decreased pain and increased range of motion."

 From sports injuries and rehab to active stretching, I help relax tired, over-stressed muscles that are pulling bones out of alignment and bring them back to a more natural, healthy and flexible state.
 You'll be surprised how quickly we can work together to make measurable improvements and get you feeling better.
 You will not only leave relaxed and revitalized but empowered to make the changes to break the cycle of pain."